GoIntegration/AWS/AWS Notes.md

 * SQS Max Lenghth Receipt Handle ID : 1024 chars
 * SQS Deadletter queue must reside in the same region than that of original queue
 * SQS Queue Names and URLs are case sensitive
+* S3 size to support the SQS message : 2 GB
 *